SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 it would also make our API easier to use.
 We *will* talk about how to do this later.
 But I don't want to completely remove `owner` from my API.
 Why?
-Well, what if we created an admin interface where admin users could create cheese listings on *behalf* of users.
+Well, what if we created an admin interface where admin users could create cheese listings on *behalf* of other users.
 In that case, we *would* want the `owner` field to be part of our API.

-But.. hmm if we allow the `owner` field to be sent... we can't just allow *anyone* to create a `CheeseListing` and set the `owner` to whoever they want.
+But... hmm if we allow the `owner` field to be sent... we can't just allow API clients to create a `CheeseListing` and set the `owner` to whoever they want.
 Sure, maybe an admin user should be able to do this... but how can we prevent a normal user from setting the `owner` to someone else?

 ## Two Ways to Protect a Writable Field

-Backing up, if the behavior of the way a field can be *written* is dependent on the authenticated user, you have two options.
+Backing up, if you need to control some behavior around the way a field is *set* based on the authenticated user, you have two options.
 First, you could prevent some users from writing to the field entirely.
 That's done by putting the property into a special serialization group then dynamically adding that group either in a context builder or in a custom normalizer.
+We've done that already with `admin:read` and `admin:write`.

-Or second, if the field should be writable by *all* users... but the data that's *allowed* to be set on the field depends on *who* is logged in, then the solution is validation.
+Second, if the field *should* be writable by *all* users... but the data that's *allowed* to be set on the field depends on *who* is logged in, then the solution is validation.

-So here's our goal: prevent the API client from POSTing an `owner` value that is *different* than their own IRI... with an exception added for admin users: they can set `owner` to anyone.
+Here's our goal: prevent the API client from POSTing an `owner` value that is *different* than their own IRI... with an exception added for admin users: they can set `owner` to anyone.

 Let's codify this into a test first.
 Open `CheeseListingResourceTest`.
 Inside `testCreateListing()`, we're basically verifying that you *do* need to be logged in to use the operation.
-We get a 401 before we're authenticated... then after logging in, we get a 400 status code because access will be granted, but it will fail validation.
+We get a 401 before we're authenticated... then after logging in, we get a 400 status code because access will be granted... but our empty data will fail validation.

-Let's make this test a bit more interesting!
+Let's make this test more interesting!
 Create a new `$authenticatedUser` variable set to who we're logged in as.
 Then create an `$otherUser` variable set to... *another* user in the database.

 Here's the plan: I want to make *another* POST request to `/api/users` with *valid* data... except that we'll set the `owner` field to this `$otherUser`... a user that we are *not* logged in as.
-Start by creating a `$cheeseData` array set to some data: a `title`, `description` and `price`.
+Start by creating a `$cheesyData` variable set to an array with `title`, `description` and `price`.
 These are the three required fields other than `owner`.

-Now, copy the request and status code assertion from before, paste down here and set the `json` to `$cheeseData` *plus* the `owner` property set to `/api/users/` and then `$otherUser->getId()`.
+Now, copy the request and status code assertion from before, paste down here and set the `json` to `$cheesyData` *plus* the `owner` property set to `/api/users/` and then `$otherUser->getId()`.

 In this case, the status code should *still* be 400 once we've coded all of this: passing the wrong owner will be a *validation* error.
-I'll add a little message to the assertion to make it obvious while it's failing:
+I'll add a little message to the assertion to make it obvious why it's failing:

 > not passing the correct owner